gabrieleilertsen/lumahdrv/README.md

 The library does not work with libvpx3 provided in Ubuntu 16.04.
-Uninstall libvpx-dev and compile with the static version of libvpx (provided in lib, automatically used no libvpx cannot be found in the system).
+Uninstall libvpx-dev and compile with the static version of libvpx (provided in lib, and automatically used if libvpx cannot be found in the system).

 ## License